Creatives love to wait for inspiration to strike. The problem is that no one knows when it will happen.

 3. Wake Up Mentally

-Obviously, you'll wake at some point (hopefully after you get at least seven and a half hours of sleep).
+Obviously, you'll wake at some point (hopefully after you get at least seven to nine hours of sleep).
 But because many writers work from home or at odd hours, you may not typically wake up at the same time each day.

 If you get into a routine of waking up at the same time each morning (no matter what time you choose to wake up), you ensure the rest and productivity you need to write daily.